nf-core/funcscan/paper/paper.md

 (2), depending on which workflows are selected by the user, the biosynthetic gene cluster (BGC, purple), antimicrobial peptide (AMP, orange), antibiotic resistance gene (ARG, yellow), or carbohydrate-active enzymes (CAZyme) workflows with their customisable parameters are executed.
 (3), the results of all tools for each gene category are aggregated and saved in a human- and machine-readable tabular format.\label{fig:workflow}](figure1.png)

-## Input pre-processing and open reading frame annotation
+## Input preprocessing and open reading frame annotation

 The pipeline processes a two- to four- column table (comma-separated, CSV format) sample-sheet as input.
 Sample names and paths to the respective nucleotide FASTA files containing (meta)genomic contigs or genomes to be screened are required.